qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   that when :ref:`exporting a layout to svg <export_layout_svg>` there's actually an override for this setting - so you can leave the project rendering as outlines but for a :file:`.svg` export export the labels as text.
-* |checkbox| :guilabel:`Show partial labels`: controls whether labels which fall partially outside of the map extent should be rendered.
+* |checkbox| :guilabel:`Allow truncated labels on edges of map`: controls whether labels which fall partially outside of the map extent should be rendered.
 If checked, these labels will be shown (when there's no way to place them fully within the visible area).
-If unchecked then partial visible labels will be skipped.
+If unchecked then partially visible labels will be skipped.
+Note that this setting has no effects on labels' display in the :ref:`layout map item <layout_map_item>`.
-* |checkbox| :guilabel:`show all labels for all layers (i.e. including colliding objects)`.
+* |unchecked| :guilabel:`Show all labels for all layers (i.e. including colliding objects)`.
 Note that this option can be also set per layer (see :ref:`labels_rendering`)
+* |unchecked| :guilabel:`Show unplaced labels`: allows to determine whether any important labels are missing from the maps (e.g. due to overlaps or other constraints).
+They are displayed using a customizable color.
-* |checkbox| :guilabel:`show candidates (for debugging)`: controls whether boxes should be drawn on the map showing all the candidates generated for label placement.
+* |unchecked| :guilabel:`Show candidates (for debugging)`: controls whether boxes should be drawn on the map showing all the candidates generated for label placement.
   Like the label says, it's useful only for debugging and testing the effect different labeling settings have.
 This could be handy for a better manual placement with